immunefi-team/Bounty_Boosts/Puffer Finance/28942 - [SC - Insight] Self Destruction of inchRouter can lead to loss....md

 # Self Destruction of 1inchRouter can lead to loss of 50% functionality of the puffer depositor

-Submitted on Sat Mar 02 2024 08:39:01 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 2nd 2024 at 14:39:01 UTC by @oxumarkhatab for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28942